deanward81/bakedbean.org.uk/content/posts/2019-05-job-search-2-parsing.md

 Intitially we went with a hand-rolled parser instead of something produced by a parser generator like ANTLR because the output produced by ANTLR was large and unwieldy.
 We also had to customise it to handle malformed input (more on that below) which made the code less than elegant.

 Originally I wrote this post about building that hand-rolled parser but trying to explain it concisely wound up being complex and verbose.
-I think this points to it being hard to grok and maintain so I set out to write the parser combinator version instead.
-It turned out well enough (it passes all tests and performance is relatively close to the original) that I thought I'd write about that instead...
+I think this points to it being hard to grok and maintain so I set out to write an implementation using a [parser combinator](https://en.wikipedia.org/wiki/Parser_combinator) library instead.
+It turned out good enough (i.e. it passes all tests and performance is relatively close to the original) that I thought I'd write about that instead...

 Onwards, let's talk about the steps we took to build our parser!